Call and speak to Dominic Graham, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 If you decide to proceed with a medical negligence claim, the extent to which these failings have negatively impacted your condition will be factored into any compensation calculation.

 At Blackwater Law we understand that a prostate cancer misdiagnosis can have a devastating effect on your ability to go about your daily routine, creating financial and social pressures that make it impossible to put together funding for a medical negligence compensation claim.
-That’s why we conduct all such claims for our clients on a no win, no fee basis.
+That’s why we conduct all medical negligence claims for our clients on a no win, no fee basis.

 NICE guidelines outline four primary types / stages of prostate cancer: